 Before jumping into Cloud Computing, we need to take a step back and evaluate key considerations like areas like internet connection reliability, need of data in situations where internet is not available, data privacy sharing server space with other unrelated enterprises etc.

 Like all technology solution, the success is never about just deploying the tool.
-It’s about building processes, people, controls and governance around it to fully realise its benefits.
+It’s about building processes, people, controls and governance around it to fully realize its benefits.

 Cloud Computing certainly has its value to SMEs and worth exploring.
-However, a holistic approach would ensure the intended benefits are realised.
+However, a holistic approach would ensure the intended benefits are realized.

 2. Robotics Process Automation (RPA)

 When we think of robotics, we think of humanoids looking devices walking around (think of CP30 in Star Wars) or a mechanical arm on the factory assembly line.